Ensupang/Traffic-lights-management-system/a1/README.md

 There is an edge between two vertices if: (a) at least one of them is an intersection, (b) both lie on the same street, and, (c) one is reachable from the other without traversing another vertex.
-An example from above is the edge <1; 3>, which connects the end-point of a line segment to an intersection.
-Another example is the edge <3; 6>, which connects two intersections.# Traffic-lights-management-system
+An example from above is the edge <1, 3>, which connects the end-point of a line segment to an intersection.
+Another example is the edge <3, 6>, which connects two intersections.